spotinst/help/src/docs/ocean/features/launch-specifications.md

 - Launch Instance (API only)
 - Schedualed manual headroom (API only)

-**Note:** In case automatic headroom is configured, please make sure to set  autoScaler.enableAutomaticAndManualHeadroom on Ocean level to true in order to make sure that the manual headroom would be affective
+> **Tip**: If automatic headroom is configured, you must set `autoScaler.enableAutomaticAndManualHeadroom` to True at the Ocean level in order to ensure that the manual headroom will be effective.

 </details><br>